cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

     }
 ```

-Second the `findFiles`method is being used to determine the list of all `.testscenario` files.
+Second the `findFiles`method is used to determine the list of all `.testscenario` files.

 ```groovy
     def TTTListOfScenarios = findFiles(glob: '**/*.testscenario')